 I personally like to publish a new board once it has 10-15 pins.
 Enough to show you’re sharing quality content on the subject, but not so many pins all at once that could potentially annoy your followers.

 Storage and Organization

 When I create a new pin for a blog post or a product I’m an affiliate for, I post that pin to a Secret Board I have for my own personal pins.
-This way I can always find them all in one place for re-pinning to appropriate boards later and/or scheduling to Tailwind.
-Of course, it’s always best to create brand new pins or pin directly from your blog post.
-But you can also use the pins on your secret board as a place to store your pin descriptions, titles, and URL links all in one place.
+This way I can find my pin descriptions, titles, and URL links all in one place.
 This really comes in handy when making NEW pins for older blog posts.
-This way you can simply copy the description from your secret board and paste it into your new pin.
+This way you can simply copy the description and URL from your secret board and paste it into your new pin.
 Saving you from having to rewrite a perfectly keyworded description all over again.
 I try to change the description up a little each time.
 But this method at least gives me a good base to start.

 Pin Now, Read Later